 Flower Crown

 Make a whimsical flower crown with faux flowers and a wire base.
-It’s an accessory that’s as fun to make as it is to wear—perfect for capturing that carefree, hippie vibe.
+It’s an accessory that’s as fun to make as it is to wear—perfect for capturing that carefree, hippie vibe for summer camp costumes.

 Checkered Headband